Click the + buttons below to learn more.

 The map above was generation using TrailLink.com

 King County has one of the best trail systems in the nation.
-Increasing connectivity by opening of the boundary between Wayne land and Blyth park would wrap the Tolt Pipeline into the system.
+Increasing connectivity by opening of the boundary between our newly acquired parkland and Blyth park would wrap the Tolt Pipeline into the system.
 That would be another feather in King County’s cap.